nyura123/firebase-nest/README.md

         {
             subKey: 'userDetail_user1', //can use any naming scheme you want to identify your logical sources
             asValue: true, //or asList: true
-            //optional: forEachChild: {childSubs: ...} to specify how to subscribe to data for each child
+            //optional: childSubs: ... to specify how to subscribe to data for each child

             //custom fields - can be anything you want, will be passed into onData & resolveFirebaseQuery callbacks
             path: 'https://your-firebase.com/users/user1'